Compare Daiwa’s LT Line: Legalis vs. Exceler vs. Fuego

 There are several similarities between Daiwa Legalis, Exceler, and Fuego as follows:

-Hand Orientation: The ambidextrous handle is a significant similarity to the Daiwa Legalis, Exceler, and Fuego LT.
+Hand Orientation: The ambidextrous handle is significantly similar to the Daiwa Legalis, Exceler, and Fuego LT.
 There is no problem when you are a right-handed or left-handed reel user; you can use any of them in every situation.

 Handle Material: Although Daiwa Legalis and Exceler are different from Daiwa Fuego in material, their handle materials are the same.
 All handles are made of aluminum.
 The Daiwa Fuego LT spinning reel is totally aluminum-made, including its body, handle, and bearing.